clubstudio/kickoff/readme.md

 `resources/assets/img/**/*.{png,jpg,gif,svg}` | imagemin
 `public/css/**/*.css`                         | autoprefixer

-Running `grunt` on the command line will run the watch task by default.

 ##### Build

-This task will run the following grunt tasks: copy, sass, autoprefixer, uglify and imagemin.
+This task will run the following grunt tasks: `copy-components`, `sass`, `autoprefixer`, `uglify` and `imagemin`.
 This would generally be used before deploying to ensure that all assets have been processed.

 ### bower.json